vsouza/awesome-ios/README.md

  * [AEConicalGradient](https://github.com/tadija/AEConicalGradient) - Conical (angular) gradient layer written in Swift. :large_orange_diamond:
  * [EVFaceTracker](https://github.com/evermeer/EVFaceTracker) - Calculate the distance and angle of your device with regards to your face :large_orange_diamond:
  * [Fashion](https://github.com/vadymmarkov/Fashion) - Fashion accessories and beauty tools to share and reuse UI styles in a Swifty way. :large_orange_diamond:
+ * [BetterSegmentedControl](https://github.com/gmarm/BetterSegmentedControl) - An easy to use, customizable replacement for UISegmentedControl & UISwitch. :large_orange_diamond:

 ##### Activity Indicator